UniqueNetwork/uniq-blockexplorer/README.md

 1. Start project with `npm start`.
 Now it starts on localhost:3005 by default.
 2. Open new tab in command line and type `cypress open`.
 3. For ci can be used `cypress run`.
+But cypress base url should be changed to staging url.